LearnersGuild/learnathon/README.md

 - A GitHub account (sign up at [https://github.com/join](https://github.com/join))
 - Basic knowledge of HTML, CSS, and JavaScript (go through the [Pre-Game Tutorials](#pre-game-tutorials))

+## Stages

+There are 3 stages:

+1. First Attempt
+2. Pair Learning
+3. Re-Attempt

+In the **First Attempt**, you'll attempt to solve a coding challenge on your own.
+You probably won't finish it, but that's OK—you're not supposed to finish it.

+During the **Pair Learning** stage, you'll work with other learners on the same challenge in a series of [pairing sessions](#the-pairing-session).
+This is an opportunity to share skills and knowledge, and to get valuable feedback from your pair.

+Finally, in the **Re-Attempt** stage, you'll work on your own on the same challenge.
+This time, you'll start _from scratch_ to see how much further you can get than in the First Attempt.

 ## How to Play